DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 where :math:`p(\psi)` denotes the prior distribution of the model parameters.
-The prior distribution can be used to quantify our belief of likely parameter values for the model prior to the parameter estimation.
+The prior distribution can be used to quantify our belief of likely parameter values for the model before the parameter estimation.

 Defining the log-posterior
 **************************